 501.059 Telephone solicitation includes definitions of solicitation, explanations of Florida’s Do-Not-Call Registry rules, plus exemptions to the rules.
-Refer to (7)(b) for guidelines regarding the use of automated telephone dialing systems.
+More specifically, you can refer to (7)(b) for guidelines regarding the use of automated telephone dialing systems.

 Chapter 5 of Title 46 of the Official Code of Georgia, relating to telephone and telegraph service, is amended by Code Section 46-5-23 and goes into very specific detail as to when it is and is not lawful to use automatic dialing and recorded message (ADAD) equipment.

-The (815 ILCS 305/) Automatic Telephone Dialers Act provides very specific rules regarding the appropriate usage of autodailers, definitions of what is and is not considered solicitation, guidelines for lawful calling times, and prior express consent requirements.
+The (815 ILCS 305/) Automatic Telephone Dialers Act provides very specific state laws for automated calls regarding the appropriate usage of autodailers, definitions of what is and is not considered solicitation, guidelines for lawful calling times, and prior express consent requirements.